 - Printouts from monitoring equipment.

-The Medical Council states in its publication, A Guide to Ethical Conduct and Behaviour (2009) that:
+The Medical Council states in its Guide to Professional Conduct and Ethics for registered Medical Practitioner 2016 that:

 Recommended minimum retention periods: